You notice it’s difficult to tap into your divine capacity.

 (Click on each icon for more detailed information)

-Our groups are run by LDS female licensed therapists and/or behavioral specialists who are trained in women’s mental health challenges.
+Our groups are run by an LDS female licensed therapist and/or behavioral specialist who is trained in women’s mental health challenges.

 Currently only online groups are available so you can attend wherever you live.

 Learn to connect with others and build positive relationships.

 Learn where negative thoughts come from and identify the real enemy.

 Learn who you are and feel more self-confident and motivated.

 Don’t know for sure if you need a training group or if what you are feeling is “normal”?
 Please call to schedule a consultation.
 We can help you determine what the best steps are moving forward.